Articles in this section

 mysql> REPAIR TABLE <TABLENAME>;

-Note: <TABLENAME> in the command above is a placeholder and should be replaced with the table name in the error message
+Note: Replace <TABLENAME> with the table name shown in the error message.

 Was this article helpful?